LindsayMcCulloch/citi-bike_challenge/README.md

 ## Contents

-`citi-bike_data_query.ipynb` Jupyter notebook containing the query to merge January citi-bike data from JAN 2022, JAN 2023 and JAN 2024
+* `citi-bike_data_query.ipynb` Jupyter notebook containing the query to merge January citi-bike data from JAN 2022, JAN 2023 and JAN 2024
-`2022-2024_combined_citi-bike_data.csv` CSV export file containing the combined 2022, 2023 and 2024 data tht will be used by Tableau for visualisations
+* `2022-2024_combined_citi-bike_data.csv` CSV export file containing the combined 2022, 2023 and 2024 data tht will be used by Tableau for visualisations
-`citi-bike-visualisations.twb` Tableau public workbook containing the visualisations/dashboard/story for this data
+* `citi-bike-visualisations.twb` Tableau public workbook containing the visualisations/dashboard/story for this data

 **Resources folder**
 * `JC-202201-citibike-tripdata` csv file that contains the citi-bike data for JAN 2022
 * `JC-202301-citibike-tripdata` csv file that contains the citi-bike data for JAN 2023
 * `JC-202401-citibike-tripdata` csv file that contains the citi-bike data for JAN 2024

+## Key analysis questions

+        * What trends can be observed between memberships recorded in January annually between 2022 to 2024?

+        * What trends can be observed per rideable type January annually between the chosen period?

+        * What are the top 10 stations in the city for starting a journey?
+Based on data, why do you hypothesise these are the top locations?

+        * What are the top 10 stations in the city for ending a journey?
+Based on data, why?

+        * What are the bottom 10 stations in the city for starting a journey?
+Based on data, why?

+        * What are the bottom 10 stations in the city for ending a journey?
+Based on data, why?

 ## Background